rdz-oss/BattyBirdNET-Analyzer/README.md

 ``` sh
 python3 bat_ident.py --segment on
 ```
-and it will generate the segemnts to 'put-your-files-here/segments'.
-If you have installed the rogram 'sox' on your system (or sox.exe, a command line tool) and it is in your shells path variable, you can segment and generate .png images of the corresponding diagramy by using
+and it will generate the segments to 'put-your-files-here/segments'.
+If you have installed the program 'sox' on your system (or sox.exe, a command line tool) and it is in your shells 'Path' variable, you can segment and generate .png images of the corresponding diagramy by using
 ``` sh
 python3 bat_ident.py --spectrum on
 ```